dockstore/dockstore-documentation/docs/getting-started/dockstore-workflows.rst

 - Create stub workflows for all Git repositories which do not exist on Dockstore
-- Refersh all workflows that have been converted from stub to full workflows
+- Refresh all workflows that have been converted from stub to full workflows
 - Add user to any workflows that exist on Dockstore that they should have access to